 My mom has reported that she's been able to buy sauerkraut that already includes caraway seeds, though I haven't found any in the stores around me.
 If you can find it - great!
 Feel free to use it here (and omit the caraway seeds added separately).

-If not, I recommend adding 3/4 tsp of caraway seeds to this recipe, which is just under 30 oz of sauerkraut.
-I’ve bumped it up to 1 tsp before which was still delicious, but maybe just a tad strong if you’re not a full-fledged lover of that flavor.
+If not, I recommend adding ¾ teaspoon of caraway seeds to this recipe, which is just under 30 oz of sauerkraut.
+I've bumped it up to 1 teaspoon before which was still delicious, but maybe just a tad strong if you're not a full-fledged lover of that flavor.